BenFristad/RoundRobin/README.md

 Reference data.txt to see the format of the file.

-The second argument is an int that reprents how much time is taken off of each process as we iterate through the linked list.
+The second argument is an int that represents how much time is taken off of each process as we iterate through the linked list.

 The output of this program will a list of the processes in the order that they were completed.